nilsmehlhorn/blog/src/pages/posts/indicating-loading-the-right-way-in-angular/index.md

 This is the first article of a series I'm starting called **ngForReal**.
 As the name indicates it's all about [Angular](https://angular.io) - almost everyones favorite application framework.
 We'll reflect on common patterns and anti-patterns in order to form practical insights for developing sane Angular.
-I won't reiterate the docs or provide a tutorial on using the CLI for you.
+I won't reiterate the docs or provide a tutorial on using the CLI.
 This is not Angular by the book - it's Angular how you should do it for real.